MapRock/TimeMolecules/tutorials/time_molecules_hook/readme.md

     risk(Customer, Reason, Level).
 ```

+The three Prolog above are merged.
 A simple Prolog query would be:

 ```prolog
 departure_reason(customer_123, Reason, Level).